Akshaydotcom/tabapay-assignment/README.md

-# Tabapay-UI Project Part-2 #
+# Tabapay-UI Project Part-3 #

 ## Description ##
-Add-on from Part 1, Added Modal Dialog box to show title/label of the node, user clicks on.
+Add-on from Part 2, Added Body Content space on the right side to show title/label of the node, user clicks on.

 ## Installation ##